Dousman Hotel: History

 The Milwaukee and Mississippi Railroad built the Dousman Hotel next to its train depot in 1864–65.
 The hotel was named for fur trader Hercules L. Dousman, who had interests in both the steamboat and railroad industries, as well as lumber and real estate.
 At the time he was regarded as Prairie du Chien's most prominent resident and became a millionaire before his death, when there were few in the United States.

 Travelers on both the river and the railroad frequented the hotel, which was considered the most luxurious of the city's hotels at the time.
 The hotel's proximity to the Milwaukee and Mississippi station made it a convenient choice for rail travelers.
 The hotel was a financial success and remained in operation through 1925.

 After its closure, meatpacking plants occupied the hotel from 1939 to 1952; during this time, several additions were placed on the hotel, and its original interior was destroyed.
 The hotel was used for storage by other businesses after 1952, but by the 1960s it had been abandoned and became derelict.
-The building has since been restored, and a hotel once again operates in this space.
+The building has since been restored, and an event center now operates in this space.